Optimization best practices

 NULL

-with non-empty table values as long as this does not lead to incorrect calculation results.
+in tables with non-empty values as long as this does not result in incorrect calculation results.

 -